IBM/helm101/tutorial/Lab1/README.md

     If you are running Kubernetes locally, view the guestbook by navigating to `http://localhost:3000` in your browser.

  * **Remote Host:**
-    1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
+    1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `$ kubectl get services` output.

     ```console
     $ kubectl get services